randomtruffles/Dominion_League/rules.md

 * Players who finish in first place promote if the tier directly above has fewer divisions than the tier they are currently in.
 * Players who finish in first or second place promote if the tier directly above has exactly the same number of divisions of the tier they are currently in.
-* In any tier, players who finish in sixth or seventh place in a seven-player division, or fifth or sixth place in any other division, demote unless they are in the bottom tier, in which case they will stay in that tier.
+* In any tier, players who finish in sixth or seventh place in a seven-player division where no player dropped before playing any games, or fifth or sixth place in any other division, demote unless they are in the bottom tier, in which case they will stay in that tier.

 Additionally, players who finish in first place, or tied for first place, may be re-placed using the rules for placing new players.
 This allows returning players to promote across multiple tiers, known as superpromotions, if a player can improve their rating significantly across a season.
 Players who would be superpromoted into tiers A, B, C, or D are instead placed into tier E.